rgdotta/secrets-app-encryption/README.md

 This is an app project created to practice authentication and encryption with EJS, node.js and mongoose.

-The functionality is simple, every user post a secret which will be displayed in the secrets page.
+The functionality is simple, every registered user post a secret which will be displayed in the home page.

 ![](public/images/secret_home.png)
 ![](public/images/secret_secrets.png)